 Do you love tomatoes?
-Cherry, big beef, roma, whatever – few things are as delectable as a mid-summer, vine-ripened, juicy tomato.
+Cherry, heirloom, roma – few things are as delectable as a mid-summer, vine-ripened, juicy tomato.
 If you want tomatoes in your garden this year (or even in a pot in your kitchen), here are some tips to keep them strong and healthy while you’re growing them under your indoor greenhouse lights.

 Some plants, such as tomatoes, actually require container-upsizing as a critical part of their growth.
 When the tomato plant is too top-heavy for its small container, it’s time to move it up.
 After a 4” square container, it’s time to go to gallon-size.

 After the pot is prepared, it’s time to move the tomato plant over.
 Use your fingers to lightly break up the roots at the bottom of the root ball before setting your plant into its new home.
 Be very gentle so you don’t disturb the roots.

 After a good part of the old soil is gone, you can begin placing the plant.
-Place the tomato plant low into the gallon pot, so the root ball soil level is about an inch lower than the new soil level.
+Place the tomato plant low into the gallon pot, so the root ball is about an inch lower than the new soil level.
 Tomatoes should always be planted lower than their original pot had them set.

-If any leaves, like the two original leaves (which look different than other leaves on a tomato plant) fall near or under the new soil line, go ahead and pull them off.
-They’ve served their purpose and are no longer needed; if they land under the soil, they’ll probably just wilt and potentially mold, so better to just remove them now.
+If any leaves, like these two original leaves (which look different than other leaves on a tomato plant) fall near or under the new soil line, go ahead and pull them off.
+They’ve served their purpose and are no longer needed; if they land under the soil, they’ll probably just wilt and potentially mold, so it is better to just remove them now.

 When you see a sucker, simply pinch (or cut) it off right away.
 Keeping them on the plant takes energy away from growing and/or producing more fruit.
 You don’t want a million branches, you want a million delicious tomatoes!